Tkachuk's hat trick lifts Panthers over Coyotes 5-3 - NewsBreak

 Kaprizov nets pair, Wild stay hot in 5-1 win over Lightning

 ST. PAUL, Minn.
 (AP) — Kirill Kaprizov scored twice and the Minnesota Wild beat the Tampa Bay Lightning 5-1 on Wednesday night for their ninth victory in 11 games.
 Joel Eriksson Ek, Calen Addison and Sam Steel also scored for Minnesota.
-Filip Gustavsson made 34 saves and improved to 8-1 in his last nine starts, but left the game late in the third period.
+Filip Gustavsson made 34 saves and improved to 8-1 in his last nine starts.

 Yardbarker